German Sunday Alliance: Protect Sunday, stop the expansion of shop hours

 The European Sunday Alliance welcomes its newest supporter the European Confederation of Independent Trade Unions (CESI).
 The European Confederation of Independent Trade Unions (CESI) is a confederation of 38 trade union organisations from 21 European countries and 4 European trade union organisations, with a total of more than 5 million individual members.
 2 further trade union organisations enjoy observer status.
 Founded in 1990, CESI advocates improved employment conditions for workers in Europe and a strong social dimension in the EU.

 Sunday’s special and an essential pillar of the European social model.
 However, the latest European Working Condition Survey indicates that more and more EU citizens have to work on this day.
 The European Sunday Alliance therefore launched today, on the European day of work-free Sunday, a call to action to show the need for a common EU-wide regulation.

-Work-Life-Balance 4.0 – Challenges in time of digitalisation
+Video from Work-Life Balance 4.0 – Challenges in a time of digitalisation

 The British House of Commons stopped the governmental plans for even more shopping hours on Sundays in England and Wales.
 This might partially be due to the work of “Keep Sunday Special”, the British supporter of the European Alliance.